pytorch-rl/deepq/README.md

 Eventually, we were able to bypass stability issues and win the game using a learning rate regime in which the scheduler was score-aware and could reduce the learning rate drastically when performance was good enough to win the game.

-[^1]: From https://gym.openai.com/envs/CartPole-v0/: "*CartPole-v0 defines "solving" as getting average reward of 195.0 over 100 consecutive trials.*"
+<sup>1</sup>From https://gym.openai.com/envs/CartPole-v0/: "*CartPole-v0 defines "solving" as getting average reward of 195.0 over 100 consecutive trials.*"

 ### Results